Kleostro/docker-nodejs-mongodb-vps-deploy-guide/README-en.md

 ## Conclusion

-Now your Node.js application with MongoDB should be deployed in a Docker container on Timeweb VPS, accessible through the configured ports 3000 and 8877, and easily updatable when changes are made to the repository.
+Now your Node.js application with MongoDB should be deployed in a Docker container on Timeweb VPS, accessible through the configured port 3000, and easily updatable when changes are made to the repository.

-Don't forget to regularly check and update your application, and set up monitoring to ensure stable operation.
+Don't forget to regularly check and update your application.